Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this work, we developed a general framework (UPK) to study the GW signatures of binaries evolving under a perturbed Keplerian potential, arising from environmental effects, beyond-GR modifications, or other new physics.
-By parametrizing deviations through physically motivated potential corrections, we derived their impact on the orbital motion and GW observables such as energy flux, with a particular emphasis on waveform phasing, an especially sensitive quantity in GW data analysis.
-Unlike conventional parametrized approaches such as pPN and pPE, our method maintains a direct connection between the model parameters and their physical origin, enabling a more interpretable and source-specific analysis.\\
+In this work, we developed a general framework (UPK) to study the GW signatures of binaries evolving under a perturbed Keplerian potential, arising from additional binary attributes, beyond-GR modifications, or other new physics such as environmental effects.
+By parameterizing deviations through physically motivated potential corrections, we derived their impact on the orbital motion and GW observables such as energy flux, with a particular emphasis on waveform phasing, an especially sensitive quantity in GW data analysis.
+Unlike conventional parametrized approaches such as PPN and pPE, our method maintains a direct connection between the model parameters and their physical origin, enabling a more interpretable and source-specific analysis.
+Furthermore, the framework captures the coupling between eccentricity and perturbations, extending its applicability to eccentric binary systems.

-Our findings highlight that even small deviations from Keplerian motion can leave measurable imprints on the GW signal, especially in long-lived inspirals.
-The perturbed Kepler framework thus provides a versatile and computationally efficient tool for modeling a broad range of physically motivated scenarios, with potential applications in testing GR, probing astrophysical environments, and searching for exotic new physics using GW observations.\\
+We observe distinct frequency trends for perturbative potentials with $k \leq 4$ and $k > 4$, with a flip around $k=4$.
+Furthermore, we find that eccentricity corrections generally reduce the impact of perturbative corrections compared to circular binaries, except for the case of $k \geq 6$, where this effect is reversed (i.e., increasing with $e_0$).
+Our findings highlight that even small deviations from the Keplerian motion can leave measurable imprints on the GW signal, which will become particularly pronounced in long-lived inspirals.
+The perturbed Kepler framework thus provides a versatile and computationally efficient tool for modeling a broad range of physically motivated scenarios, with potential applications in testing GR, probing astrophysical environments, and searching for exotic new physics using GW observations.